UK National Emergency: CHILDREN AT RISK

 A dyslexic child is not a 'stupid' child and yet, the present education system continually measures a child's intelligence according to correct spelling and punctuation.
 While there needs always to be an acceptable standard, children with dyslexia need extra help and academic leniency in the same way, concessions are granted to people with a physical disability.

-Academic judgements that are passed onto children from a very early age, are regularly found to haunt a child's progress through school with each future teacher reacting either, negatively or positively to a child, according to previous teacher assessments.
+Academic judgements passed onto children from a very early age, are regularly found to haunt a child's progress through school with each future teacher reacting either, negatively or positively to a child, according to previous teacher assessments.
 Exactly the same problem applies to children going through the care-system.

 Perhaps, when a child's attention is genuinely captivated because what they are learning about is so interesting, children have no problems sitting quietly?